 The qualification is made up of three units which consist of:

-You will be assessed through the preparation of a portfolio of evidence to prove your abilities in assessing competence.
+You will be assessed via a portfolio of evidence to prove competency and good practice.

 You will need to provide stationery.

 You can implement what you have learnt in the workplace and improve practices.
 You can also progress to:

 Tutor Jacqui Heath is teaching students from all over the world to improve their English and literacy skills after she gained Level 5 Diploma in TESOL (Teachers of English to Speakers of Other Languages) via Derby College.

 Jacqui, whose background is in PR and journalism, initially took a PTLLS (Preparing to Teach in the Lifelong Learning Sector) course at her local college.

 She wanted a career which combined her professional writing and editing skills with the teaching experience she gained while home educating her children.